Topic: Company Culture

 5. Promote skill building and development

-How important is professional development in helping companies reduce employee turnover?
-Turns out it’s a significant factor.
-Studies on Cooperative Skill Building show organizations that don’t provide any type of skill building have 76% lower odds of building a thriving workplace culture, and 72% lower odds of employees saying they still want to work there in a year.
+As we saw in recommendation #1, development is crucial in helping employees thrive at work and reduce employee turnover.
+Odds of retention increase 5x when companies offer skill building opportunities at work, and 6x when there are tangible career development plans in place.
+Studies on Cooperative Skill Building show organizations that don’t provide any type of skill building have 72% lower odds of employees saying they still want to work there in a year.

 Opportunities to develop more skills lead to greater employee fulfillment—which is a good predictor of employee retention.
 When leaders support employee skill building, the odds of fulfillment are 4x better, and employees are 4x more likely to want to work at their organization for another year.